A Design for Life: Composition

 The title was inspired by the debut Joy Division EP, An Ideal for Living.
 The opening line of the song, 'Libraries gave us power', was inspired by the legend "Knowledge is Power" engraved in stone above the top floor central window of the library in Pillgwenlly, Newport, 15 miles from the band's home town of Blackwood.
 The next line, 'then work came and made us free', refers to the German slogan Arbeit macht frei that featured above the gates of Nazi concentration camps and which had been used previously by the band in their song "The Intense Humming of Evil" on the album The Holy Bible.

 The song explores themes of class conflict and working class identity and solidarity, inspired by the band's strong socialist convictions.
 Speaking in 2017, Nicky Wire explained that he "was sick to death with the patronisation of the working class.
 We’re not just Jeremy Kyle – we did build libraries.
 My dad was a miner".
 Its video exemplifies this theme further.
 Various slogans promoting compliance and domesticity clash with scenes of fox hunting, Royal Ascot, a polo match and the Last Night of the Proms representing what the band saw as class privilege.
 James Dean Bradfield later described the song as "Trojan horse Manics", which utilised radio-friendly rock to deliver a clear political message.

 Interviewed in 2014 by NME for their "Song Stories" video series, singer and guitarist James Dean Bradfield recalled that the lyrics had come about as a blending of two sets – "Design for Life" and "Pure Motive" – sent to him by bassist Nicky Wire.
 The music was written "in about ten minutes" and Bradfield was ecstatic with the result.
 The band approached Mike Hedges to be involved in producing the song after hearing McAlmont & Butler's string-laden single "Yes", which Hedges had worked on.
+Wire dedicated the song to Dennis Potter, Dennis Skinner, Arthur Scargill and Antonio Gaudi.